Chevrolet Silverado 1500 Fuel Pump

 How much does fuel pump cost for a Chevrolet Silverado 1500?

-Is it worth repairing my Chevrolet Silverado 1500?
+Is repairing my Chevrolet Silverado 1500 worth it vs replacing it?

 External Resources